 Through A Lee Dog Story’s TV series, we aim to showcase Homes for Heart’s Cottage Court residents, volunteers, case workers, social workers, health care specialists, community leaders, neighbors, construction team, and a community coming together to help bring a positive change to our city.

 A Lee Dog Story will also showcase its artists that have helped contribute their work to help fund this project.

 Tiny Home Developments can cost as little as $60,000, but are generally built between $100,000 – $500,000 as opposed to the millions of dollars required to build a new emergency shelter.
-Tiny Home settlements are also a sustainable model.
-After living in the tiny home for a short period of time (3-6 months), residents are required to start paying a low monthly rent based on their income.
-Residents also help manage the property by helping with repairs, gardening, public art, and more.
-This will help reduce the cost of site maintenance, home maintenance, and more.
-In addition to the cost saving, Tiny Home Developments take only 4-6 months to build, as opposed to the years that it can take to get a new emergency shelter built and approved.
-For example, Union Mission broke ground on their new $20 million shelter in October 2018 and has still not completed the project.
+Tiny Home settlements can help provide sustainable housing for people with low income.
+In addition, Tiny Home Developments take only 4-6 months to build, as opposed to the years that it can take to get a new emergency shelter built and approved.
+For example, Union Mission broke ground on phase one of their new $35 million shelter in October 2018 and has still not completed the project.